BOARD OF DIRECTORS

 Sami Siddiqi is a Salesforce Project Manager with IBM Global Business Services and Salesforce User Group Leader with a focus on emerging cloud technology solutions for clients around the world.
 He is an active serving board member of Naperville Sister Cities Foundation and past-chairman of Naperville Sister Cities Commission, City of Naperville.
 He also serves on the Board of Spanish Radio/Spanish Public Media Foundation, Science Health Allied Research Education Foundation (SHARE Illinois) and Political Engagement Committee (PEO) of Islamic Center of Naperville.)
 Sami holds a BA from Bombay University and business management certificates from the University of Illinois, DePaul University and Wharton School of Business/AT&T Executive Education.

 Sanjiv Gajiwala helped to found the NIAM Associate Board in early 2018.
 As a 2nd generation Indian American, he is passionate about preserving and telling the stories of the South Asian immigrant journey in America as well as helping to define the meaning of Indian American culture and heritage for this and future generations.
 A native of Chicago, Sanjiv is currently Senior Vice President of Marketing for Mike’s Hard Lemonade Co., the 6th largest beer company in the US.
-He and his wife Christine live in the West Loop of Chicago where they are expecting their first child.
+He, his wife Christine and their toddler live in the West Loop of Chicago.

-Sonal Gupta is an Integrative Psychiatrist that specializes in women’s mental health & psycho-oncology.
-As an Indo-American born in India & raised in the USA, Sonal feels passionately about preserving & sharing the remarkable stories of her family and many stories of families just like hers for future generations.
+Sonal Gupta is an Integrative Psychiatrist who specializes in women’s mental health & psycho-oncology.
+As an Indian-American born in India & raised in the USA, Sonal feels passionately about preserving & sharing the remarkable stories of her family and many stories of families just like hers for future generations.
 Sonal has always looked for ways to integrate her Indian roots with her American wings.
-Being a part of NIAM’s Associate Board is an honor & privilege and serves as a creative platform to weave strong cultural ties with the evolving identity of this diaspora.
+She sees being a part of NIAM’s Board is an honor & privilege and feels it serves as a creative platform to weave strong cultural ties with the evolving identity of this diaspora.
 She resides in Oak Brook with her husband, Vivek & their daughter.